jmsmrgn/blog/about.md

 template: page
 ---

-These posts were written under the influence of bacon and eggs.
+Good UI is hard.

-Currently building neat things for [SoFi](https://www.sofi.com) in San Francisco.
-Craft beers, BBQ and live music are my jam.
+This blog is intended as a forward-thinking stream of concepts and examples used in modern frontend development.

+Lately I've been building neat things for [SoFi](https://www.sofi.com) in San Francisco.
+Craft beers, trail running and live music are my jam.
 Drop me a line anywhere @jmsmrgn